 The programme was followed by a Business Leaders’ Lunch that gave the alumni a chance to connect with outstanding Romanian entrepreneurs, who have built innovative and international companies from scratch.
 Florin Talpes, CEO of Bitdefender, a global player in IT security networks, talked about the changes his company has undergone to date and the transformations that are still required from Bucharest to Silicon Valley to continue this international success story.
 Alex Lapusan, CEO of Zitec, a specialist provider of online products and applications development, gave a very entertaining insight of the lessons learned to date and the challenges that lie ahead.

-The afternoon programme included a roundtable session with Dragoş Nicolae Pîslaru, Minister of Labour, Family, Social Protection and the Elderly.
+The afternoon programme included a roundtable session with Dragoş Nicolae Pîslaru, former Minister of Labour, Family, Social Protection and the Elderly.
 The core take-away of this session was that Romania has made considerable progress in reducing bureaucracy and simplifying the tax system, which has made the country more attractive country for investment.
 This has been recognised by large European and East Asian companies, who have grown their commitments in the automotive and IT industry, and who are also attracted by the availability of qualified young engineers and IT specialists.

 At the same time, a group of international alumni was invited to visit the production facilities of frufru, yet another exciting Romanian start-up with an INSEAD connection.
 Investor and backer Sergiu Negut explained to the delegation how the company managed to stay authentic to its mission: to bring fresh, natural, tasty and healthy food to young professionals, young creatives and health-conscious people in the best way.
 It was interesting to hear that while the core business was so different than the IT firms that presented earlier, many of the challenges such as staff growth, partner selection, quality control and reputation management were identical.